IkerGarcia/MPCPi/README.md

 ![Image](http://www.vintagesynth.com/akai/mpc2000xl.jpg)

-It is a modificaton of the original drums.py program by Pimoroni.
+It is a modification of the original drums.py program by Pimoroni.

 You can add your own drum kits and play 16 different sounds.